 Available Mechanics with mining lasers should call jumps.
 Mechanics without mining lasers should not call jumps.
 After calling jumps, Seals should begin jumping.
 Do not wait for Dispatch to assign you - By calling jumps for a Code Black you are a GO.

 Dispatch will assign up to 10 Seals who have called jumps and have begun heading to the Client's area and inform them of the mining area.
 Dispatch will also tap a Head Miner On Scene (HMOS) to take control of all mining options.
 For more information on Mining, please contact the Intergalactic Mining Union (iMU).
 If there are insufficient Mechanics with mining equipment, a designated CMDR tapped by Dispatch will request aid from the Mining and/or Fuel Rats fleets to top the numbers up.

 The HMOS will, if not already located, find an appropriate ring less than 5 jumps away from the Client.
 This should be the staging point for the 10 Seals chosen earlier.

-To preserve instance integrity it’s advised that 2 wings of 4 players are set up with a final wing of the remaining mechanic and the HMOS.
+To preserve instance integrity it’s advised that 2 wings of 4 players are set up with a final wing/team of the remaining mechanic and the HMOS.

 Whilst mechanics are positioning the Dispatcher will request the client add the HMOS to their friends list using the Main Menu only and not logging in.